tuananh19961/yespower-web/README.md

 }
 ```
 ## Note
 I want repeat this point.
 Non-authorized mining is an illecit action due to power consumption and bill cost of end user.
-You are encouraged to use this module as is and as described in this README to keep this service works.
+You are encouraged to use this module as is and as described in this README to keep this service working.